-The best Disneyland usually happens in spring or fall.
-This guide is designed to help you know what the weather might be six months from now - or whenever you're planning your Disneyland trip.
-It summarizes average highs, lows, and rainfall.
+The best Disneyland weather is usually during spring or fall.
+This guide is designed to help you know what the weather might be six months from now—or whenever you're planning your Disneyland vacation.
+It summarizes average temperature and rainfall.

 A Few Things You May Not Know About Disneyland's Weather

-You already know that averages aren't perfect predictor when the best Disneyland weather will happen in any particular year, but they can give you an idea.
-The graphs show the typical conditions at a glance.
+You already know that averages aren't a perfect predictor of the best weather in a given year, but they can give you an idea.
+The graphs show typical Disneyland conditions at a glance.

 Have you heard of June Gloom?
 If you live in California, you probably know that summer is when the ocean's marine layer gets sucked ashore by rising hotter air.
 It sometimes keeps the coast cloudy and cool all day.
 It affects Disneyland on summer mornings but seldom lingers that far inland for an entire day.

 Disneyland is hot in summer.
-In fact, I refuse to go there from June through August.
-Whatever the forecasted high is, Disneyland will feel 5° to 10° F warmer.
+In fact, we don't recommend traveling there from June through August.
+Whatever the predicted high, Disneyland will feel 5 to 10 degrees F warmer.

 What to Wear for Disneyland

-- Dress comfortable.
-In summer it always feels hotter than what the thermometer shows
+- Dress comfortably.
+In summer it always feels hotter than the thermometer shows.

-- Avoid dangling things and anything that might get caught in the ride equipment
+- Avoid dangling things and anything that might get caught in ride equipment.

-- A small sling bag that you can pull to the front is a good choice - easy to stow on rides
+- A small sling bag that you can pull to the front is a good choice as it will be easy to stow on rides.

 - If your hat doesn't have a strap to hold it on, bring a bag to put it in while riding.